MuhammadSadi1/CoverPageMaker/README.md

 Android Studio or VS Code with Flutter plugin

-Clone the Repository
-bash
-Copy
-Edit
 git clone https://github.com/MuhammadSadi1/CoverPageMaker.git
 cd cover-page-maker

 📚 Resources
-If you're new to Flutter, here are some great starting points:
+A few resources to get you started with Flutter:

 Lab: Write your first Flutter app

 Cookbook: Useful Flutter samples

-Flutter documentation – tutorials, samples, and API references
+Flutter documentation

 🪪 License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.